1930 United States Senate elections: Tennessee

-One-term Democrat Lawrence D. Tyson died August 24, 1929 and Democrat William Emerson Brock was appointed September 2, 1929 to continue the term, pending a special election.
+One-term Democrat Lawrence D. Tyson died August 24, 1929, and Democrat William E. Brock was appointed September 2, 1929, to continue the term, pending a special election.

 Tennessee (special)

-Interim Democrat William Emerson Brock easily won election to finish the term.
+Interim Democrat William E. Brock easily won election to finish the term.

 Tennessee (regular)

-William Emerson Brock was not a candidate to the next term, instead choosing to return to his Chattanooga candy manufacturing business.
+William E. Brock was not a candidate to the next term, instead choosing to return to his Chattanooga candy manufacturing business.
 Instead, former Democratic congressman Cordell Hull was swept into the seat.

 Hull was appointed United States Secretary of State and served there for 11 years, and in 1945, he was awarded the Nobel Peace Prize for "co-initiating the United Nations."